jwetapatel/Mapping_Earthquakes/README.md

  # Resources

- Leaflet.js library, Javascript, and HTML to retrieve earthquake information from a GeoJSON file and plot the results in a visual format.
+ Softwares: Leaflet.js library, Javascript, and HTML to retrieve earthquake information from a GeoJSON file and plot the results in a visual format.

  # Results